ncatlab/nlab-content/pages/4/4/1/1/1144/content.md

 Finally, to get a a cocommutative dg [[coalgebra]] model for $X$, one uses a slight generalization of a functor first defined by Koszul for computing the homology of a Lie algebra, which always gives rise to a cocommutative dg coalgebra.

 One may think of this procedure as doing the following: we are taking the [[Lie algebra]] of the "group" $\Omega X$ which is the [[loop space]] of $X$.
-From a group we pass to the enveloping algebra, i.e. [[distribution]]s supported at the identity, completed.
-The topological analog of distributions is chains (dual to functions=cochains), so Quillen's completed chains construction is exactly the completed enveloping algebra.
+From a group we pass to the enveloping algebra, i.e. the algebra of [[distribution]]s supported at the identity, completed.
+The topological analog of distributions are chains (dual to functions = cochains), so Quillen's completed chains construction is exactly the completed enveloping algebra.
 From the (completed) enveloping algebra we recover the Lie algebra as its primitive elements.

 ## References